By Janel Nour-Omid, Vitalacy CEO and Cofounder

 ● Electronic Compliance Monitoring System + Direct Observation

-Read more about the Leapfrog Group’s new hand hygiene practice standards and how Vitalacy can help you meet them.
+Read more about the Leapfrog Group’s new hand hygiene practice standards and learn how Vitalacy can help you meet them by scheduling a complimentary platform demonstration.

 Boyce JM.
 State of the Science Review: Electronic monitoring in combination with direct observation as a means to significantly improve hand hygiene compliance.
 American Journal of Infection Control, May 2017;45(5):528-535.